 The accounts information requirements require your website to include two annually updated documents:

 The annual audited accounts sit alongside the annual report to provide some context and explanation.
 A number of statutory elements make up this report, and should also include your financial statements.
 The purpose of the report is to explain the financial performance of the Trust, and it's financial position at the end of the year.

 For more guidance see the government guidance on academy accounts direction.

-Changes to the more static documents will only happen if there's a fairly drastic change to the academy trust.
-For the most part only changes to trustees or members will cause any of these documents to require an update.
-The majority of changes to ensure continued compliance, will be publishing annual accounts information on your school website.
+Changes to the more static documents will only happen if there's a fairly drastic change to the Multi-academy Trust.
+For the most part, only changes to trustees or members will cause any of these documents to require an update.
+The majority of changes to ensure continued compliance will be publishing annual accounts information on your school website.

 The annual accounts information has a clear timeline for publishing.
-The accounts information includes the annual report and financial statements.
-This annual accounts publishing timeline starts at the year end and runs until 31st May 2019.
-The DfE requires all academies and trusts to have a year end of 31st August.
-And as a result almost all trusts will be in this position.
+The school annual accounts information includes the annual report and financial statements.
+This annual accounts publishing timeline starts at the year-end and runs until 31st May 2019.
+The DfE requires all academies and Trusts to have a year-end of 31st August.
+And as a result, almost all Trusts will be in this position.